 The source for DG (non G98) data is the connection request database held in Northern Powergrid.

-CHP installations where fuel had not been determined have been included in the report (none in 2019/20).
-Fossil-fuel powered CHP installations were excluded, as follows:
+CHP installations where fuel had not been determined have been included in the report.
+Fossil-fuel powered CHP installations were excluded (none in 2020/21).